 We have three pending U.S. patent applications.
-These applications cover proprietary technology that relates to various functionalities on our platform, generally in connection with ordering, adjusting, and fraud detection.
+These applications cover proprietary technology that relates to various functionalities on our platform, generally in connection with pricing, ranking and detecting fraud in online listings.
 We intend to pursue additional patent protection to the extent we believe it would be beneficial to our competitive position.